artefactual/atom-docs/admin-manual/installation/upgrading.rst

 ====================

 This is perhaps the most critical step in the upgrade process.
-If you encounter any errors, please consult our main
+If you encounter any errors, please consult our
-`FAQ <https://www.accesstomemory.org/docs/faq/>`__, search in our `User Forum
-<https://groups.google.com/forum/#!forum/ica-atom-users>`__, or if you don't
-find a solution, feel free to post a question there yourself.
-We will be trying to add to our FAQ as we receive feedback, to help users troubleshoot any upgrading issues encountered.
+`User Forum <https://groups.google.com/forum/#!forum/ica-atom-users>`__, or if you don't find a solution, feel free to post a question there yourself.
+We will also be trying to add to our `FAQ <https://wiki.accesstomemory.org/AtoM-FAQ>`__ as we receive feedback, to help users troubleshoot any upgrading issues encountered.

 First, change the current directory: